Cem-Kaplan/Cem-Kaplan/README.md

 # English

 - 👋 Hi, I’m Cem Kaplan
-- 👀 I’m interested in Backend ,A.I. and game Development
+- 👀 I’m interested in Backend, A.I. and game Development
-- 🌱 Python and C++ Dev
+- 🌱 Python C# and C++ Dev